Ivan Coyote - Tedx Talk Why we need Gender Neutral Bathrooms

 In 2011 Coyote teamed up with their partner Zena Sharman and co-edited Persistence: All Ways Butch and Femme, which was shortlisted for a Lambda award and named a Stonewall Honor Book by the American Library Association.
 In 2012 Coyote released their first young adult title, One In Every Crowd.
 2014, Gender Failure hit the shelves.
 Based on their acclaimed 2012 live show that toured across Canada and the US and in Europe, Gender Failure is a poignant collection of autobiographical essays, lyrics, and images documenting Ivan and Rae’s personal journeys from gender failure to gender self-acceptance.

-Ivan writes about their years as a young butch, in the most recent release, The Tomboy Survival Guide (2016) Ivan discusses dealing with new infatuations and old baggage, and life as a gender-box-defying adult, in which they offer advice to young people while seeking guidance from others.
+Ivan writes about their years as a young butch, in the most recent release, The Tomboy Survival Guide (2016) which was shortlisted for The Hilary Weston Writers′ Trust Prize for Nonfiction.
+Ivan discusses dealing with new infatuations and old baggage, and life as a gender-box-defying adult, in which they offer advice to young people while seeking guidance from others.

 Ivan is still fascinated by the intersection of storytelling and music, and works with a number of well-established Canadian musicians, including pianist and composer Veda Hille, songwriter Dan Mangan, folk artist Rae Spoon, cellist Cris Derksen, and violinist Lyndell Montgomery.
 Ivan is interested in collaborations where the text and the score are equal players, not just storytelling with musical accompaniment, but a conversation between two artists: the text is listening to the chord progressions and pacing itself with the downbeat, and the music is responding to what happens next in the story.
 Ivan has released three CDs of storytelling with music, You’re A Nation (2003) and You Are Here (2007) and Only Two Reasons (2010).